 If your cataract is large enough to significantly interfere with your vision, the next step is surgery.
 Cataract surgery is a very common, quick, and effective outpatient procedure that restores your vision.
 It involves removing the cloudy lens and replacing it with a clear artificial lens.

-If you’re concerned about changes in your vision or you’d like to schedule an eye exam, call the office of Ramirez & Poulos, MD, PA, or book an appointment online today.
+If you’re concerned about changes in your vision or you’d like to schedule an eye exam, call the office of Ramirez & Poulos, MD, PA.